azurepwq/vscode-rust-extension-pack-for-geektime-rust-bootcamp/README.md

 ## How to use it?

-Just nstall it and enjoy!
+Just install it and enjoy!

 ## Contribution